jaju0/bla/README.md

 * insert
 * delete

-Expect to receive a snapshot immediately after subscription as initial data.
+For the topic "users.{chatroom_id}" expect to receive a snapshot immediately after subscription as initial data.

+For other topics, get a initial dataset from the REST API.

-"delete" and "insert" will change this initial dataset.
+"delete" and "insert" will change the initial dataset.

 ##### chatrooms